wuguangxinchn/CarND-LaneLines-P1/writeup.md

 ### 2. Identify potential shortcomings with your current pipeline

-In this project there is still much space to improve, especially the draw_lines() function.
-Will update later.
+One shortcoming is that current solution is not working very well for some special case, e.g, big radian, and other obvious lines encountered.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to refine draw_lines() function, and another potential improvement could be to make it more robust, especially there are other obvious lines in the images.
+A possible improvement could be to make it more robust for the special cases mentioned above.